 It should also be noted that a new source of tensions is about to appear in the region.
-The commercially important elements of East Asian regionalism, the China-ASEAN FTA and the Japan-ASEAN bilaterals are just starting to cut tariffs on a discriminatory (i.e. preferential) basis.
+The commercially important elements of East Asian regionalism, the PRC-ASEAN free trade agreement (FTA) and the Japan-ASEAN bilaterals are just starting to cut tariffs on a discriminatory (preferential) basis.
 Such discrimination has led to trade tensions in other regions.
-Although East Asia may be lucky enough to avoid such problems, the extreme interdependence of East Asians' competitiveness suggests that such things should not be left to luck.
-The region should establish a "New East Asian Regional Management Effort" with a reinforced ASEAN+3 being the most likely candidate for the job.
+Although East Asia may be lucky enough to avoid such problems, the extreme interdependence of East Asians' competitiveness suggests such things should not be left to luck.
+The region should establish a "New East Asian Regional Management Effort," with a reinforced ASEAN+3 the most likely candidate for the job.
 The first priority should be to bind the region's unilateral tariff cuts in the WTO.